rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

   }
   ..
 {% endhighlight %}
-Removed the ldap config, and added ldap config.
-Note, from step one, here is where your clientId and clientSecret go.
+I removed the ldap config, and added ldap config.
+Note, from step two, here is where your clientId and clientSecret go.
+If you need this for development, modify your local.js and add the values from step two here.

 6: `Route.js`
 {% highlight javascript linenos %}